BeyondScheme/BeyondScheme.github.io/_posts/2016-04-26-distributed-game-of-life-in-elixir.md

 We will add some useful functions to `GameOfLife.Board` module which helps us to do operations on the list of alive cells.

-Another thing you noticed is how we use `Task.Supervisor` in:
+Another interesting thing is how we use `Task.Supervisor` in:

 {% highlight elixir %}
 # lib/game_of_life/board_server.ex